-All healthcare staff must be made aware of the importance of water leakage/damage and should report it to the nurse in charge immediately.
+All healthcare staff must be made aware of the importance of water leakage/damage and/or growth of mould and should report it to the nurse in charge/Head of Department immediately.

 Any water ingress/leakage must be reported to the site estates and facilities manager and the local IPCT.